 Eric Jiaju Lee graduated from the prestigious Master of Fine Arts program at Hunter College.
-He exhibits regularly both in the US and abroad, with works belonging to numerous private and corporate international collections (USA, UK, Canada, China, Germany, Philippines, Australia).
+He exhibits regularly in the US and abroad, with works belonging to numerous private and corporate international collections (USA, UK, Canada, China, Germany, Philippines, Australia).
 In 2009 Lee was commissioned by the Mandarin Oriental Hotel Group to create a painting that would become the official brand logo of their Las Vegas hotel.
-The large scale painting now graces a wall of the hotel’s 23rd floor Sky Lobby, overlooking Las Vegas Boulevard.
+The large-scale painting now graces a wall of the hotel’s 23rd floor Sky Lobby, overlooking Las Vegas Boulevard.
 His work also belongs to several corporate collections including Dixon Advisory, one of Australia’s leading financial institutions.

 From 2004 to 2008 he worked in Beijing, China in the renowned 798 Art District, where he maintained a part-time studio practice.
-Lee also maintained a full-time studio in Bushwick, Brooklyn from 2007 to 2016, where he had been a part of the growth of the area since it's early beginnings as a vibrant arts community and a hub of contemporary NYC arts.
+Lee also maintained a full-time studio in Bushwick, Brooklyn from 2007 to 2016, where he took part in the growth of the area since it's early beginnings as a vibrant arts community and a hub of contemporary NYC arts.
 He recently relocated his base of operations to Greenwich, Connecticut, where he now resides.

 As an avid outdoorsman and rock climber Lee finds much of his inspiration through his direct interaction with nature and the wilderness.